 Inside, the existing elevators were replaced.
 Now that might not sound like the sexiest renovation, but trust me, when you live in a high-rise, great elevators are key!
 And surprise – one elevator was extended up to your brand new corner of paradise: The 19th-floor rooftop space.

 Imagine spending your summer evenings perched above the city.
 North, east, south and west – this deck has amazing unobstructed city views in all directions.
-Gather your friends and host a barbeque in the outdoor kitchen space.
+Gather your friends and host a barbecue in the outdoor kitchen space.
 In the winter months, hang in the interior social lounge, complete with a chef’s kitchen.

 The first-floor was also reconfigured to accommodate new amenity spaces that are on par with the newest luxury building in Chicago: